Ramstric/ESP32-RP3A0-LoRa-Server/README.md

 ```sha
 sudo mariadb -h localhost -u $USERNAME_HERE -p
 ```
-Grant access to your user through password or make a new user for read access, in this example we opt for the first option
+Grant access to your user through password or make a new user for read access, in this example, we opt for the first option

 ```sql
 ALTER USER $YOUR_USERNAME@'localhost' IDENTIFIED VIA mysql_native_password USING PASSWORD($YOUR_PASSWORD);